Below you can find a list of most of the documents that we have access too.

 The three most comprehensive legal documents are the Motion of Appropriate Relief (MAR) filed in 2007, the Supplemental Motion of Relief (SMAR) filed in 2013 and the Affidavit by Gregg O. McCrary from 2013.
-Those three documents are at the top of the list.
+The last of those three is probably a very good first read, if you want to familiarise yourself with the case and its inconsistencies.

 Motion of Appropriate Relief filed in 2007 (MAR_07): While not complete, the MAR and SMAR from 2007 and 2013 are the legal documents that give the most comprehensive summary of Scott's case and what went wrong with it.